ff-ultima/ff-ultima.github.io/docs/settings/sidebery.md

 ![Screenshot_20250507_045918](https://github.com/user-attachments/assets/62ab45f8-fd58-4501-80c5-36a691986c1a)

-...
+Basically a top down format works best with FF Ultima's themed Sidebery.
+Pinned tabs on top, and Navigation horizontal or hidden.

+If you don't want to use these extension settings, you can always disabled `user.theme.xtension.sidebery` and theme Sidebery completely to your own preference.

 ## Personal Configurations

-If you ever want to change Sidebery theme, either change your Color Scheme `user.theme.` or turn off `user.theme.xtension.sidebery` to use default Sidebery (unmodified).
+If you ever want to change the Sidebery theme, either change your Color Scheme `user.theme.` or turn off `user.theme.xtension.sidebery` to use default Sidebery (unmodified).
 You may be able to modify FF-Ultima's configuration in Sidebery's Style Editor too (untested).

 If you scroll down to `Other` in the Sidebery Style Editor.
 FF Ultima `uc` variables are recognized and editable.
 I haven't tested these much but it was surprising to see that Sidebery can detect them.